Packages and Binaries:

 Project' best practices

--df Do not follow redirects; if omitted the last
+-df Do not follow redirects; if omitted the

-redirection will be the one analyzed
+last redirection will be the one

--e [TESTSSL_PATH] Shows only TLS/SSL checks; requires the PATH
+-e [TESTSSL_PATH] Shows only TLS/SSL checks; requires the

-of testssl (https://testssl.sh/)
+PATH of testssl (https://testssl.sh/)

 -f [FINGERPRINT_TERM] Shows fingerprint statistics; if

-'FINGERPRINT_TERM' (e.g., 'Google') is
+'FINGERPRINT_TERM' (E.g., 'Google') is

-omitted the top 20 results will be shown
+omitted the top 20 results will be

--g Shows guidelines for enabling security HTTP
+-g Shows guidelines for enabling security

-response headers on popular frameworks,
+HTTP response headers on popular

-servers and services
+frameworks, servers and services

--grd Shows the checks to grade an analysis, along
+-grd Shows the checks to grade an analysis,

-with advice for improvement
+along with advice for improvement

--if INPUT_FILE Analyzes 'INPUT_FILE': must contain HTTP
+-if INPUT_FILE Analyzes 'INPUT_FILE': must contain

-response headers and values separated by ':
+HTTP response headers and values

 -l {es} Defines the language for displaying

-analysis, errors and messages; if omitted,
+analysis, errors and messages; if

-will be shown in English
+omitted, will be shown in English

--lic Shows the license for 'humble', along with
+-lic Shows the license for 'humble', along

-permissions, limitations and conditions.
+with permissions, limitations and

--o {csv,html,json,pdf,txt,xml} Exports analysis to 'humble_scheme_URL_port_
+-o {csv,html,json,pdf,txt,xlsx,xml} Exports analysis to 'humble_scheme_URL_

-will have a brief analysis
+file; json will have a brief analysis

 -of OUTPUT_FILE Exports analysis to 'OUTPUT_FILE'; if